This article goes over how Teachable has prepared for the European Union’s General Data Protection Regulation.

 To summarize, the GDPR provides guidelines pertaining to the rights of EU citizens over their personal data including, accessing, correcting, deleting, and restricting the processing of their data.

-The GDPR takes effect on May 25th, 2018 and requires that companies with access to personal data of European Union residents take steps to comply with the new law by this date.
+The GDPR took effect on May 25th, 2018 and requires that companies with access to the personal data of European Union residents take steps to comply with the new law by this date.

 As a company that processes personal data from all over the world, we’ve always taken the privacy of our users very seriously.
-To maintain this standard, Teachable is committed to being fully compliant with the EU GDPR by May 25th, 2018.
+To maintain this standard, Teachable is committed to being fully compliant with the EU GDPR.

-- Retaining outside counsel to ensure that we comply with every requirement of the GDPR
+- Retained outside counsel to ensure that we comply with every requirement of the GDPR

-- Reviewing our contracts with our subprocessors to make sure their data protection policies and procedures comply with GDPR requirements
+- Reviewed our contracts with our subprocessors to make sure their data protection policies and procedures comply with GDPR requirements

-- Designing a procedure for EU users to request access to or deletion of their personal data
+- Designed a procedure for EU users to request access to or deletion of their personal data

 For more information about the EU GDPR, see here:

 - The European Union's General Data Protection Regulation (Official Online Version)